 Can I wear my hearing aids in the rain?

-No, hearing aids are not rain-proof.
-You should try to avoid heavy rain while wearing your hearing aids.
+No, hearing aids are not rain-proof, although many hearing aids now have IP68 ratings which should make them "rain resistant."
+Having said this, you should try to avoid heavy rain while wearing your hearing aids.
 Don’t worry—if you’re caught in a light shower as you dash from the grocery store to the car, you most likely won’t destroy your hearing aids.
 But make sure to take them off and dry them by hand as soon as possible afterward.
-Then, later, when you can afford to go without them for a few hours, you should dry your hearing aids out thoroughly using an at-home or commercial drying system.
+Then, later, when you can afford to go without them for a few hours, you should dry your hearing aids thoroughly using an at-home or commercial drying system.

 If you can’t avoid the rain, you might want to consider wearing a wide-brimmed hat to shield your hearing aids.
 You may also want to consider growing your hair out to add a little protection.